VincentVaxelaire/Vite_boilerplate/readme.md

 `./index.html` file is the template file.
 It's work like a layout file.
 So you can put all your shared html markup across your pages.

-Each page of your app should be in `./src/pages/` and follow this template :
+Each page of your app should be in `./public` folder and follow this template :

 ```html
 <!DOCTYPE html>